Edge control makes me nervous.

 I’ve been remaining quiet as I don’t want to be dragged for this unpopular opinion, but I just don’t think that our edges need to be controlled.
 I see it as yet another product that capitalises on the insecurities of black women without any concern for our health.

-My mum started relaxing my hair when I was 3 and I stuck to the creamy crack until I met Joycelyn at 18.
+My mum started relaxing my hair when I was 3 and I stuck to the creamy crack until I was 18.
 She actually relaxed my hair for me a few times, then she looked at the eczema on my neck, the scabs, burns and scars on my scalp and said she wasn’t doing it anymore.
 I couldn’t afford to go to the salon so that was that!
 It took me a while to love my natural hair.
 I’d always been insecure about it.
 This was made worse by suffering from balding when I was in primary school.

-Joycelyn and I pledged to only ever make products that promote optimum health and wellbeing.
+I pledged to only ever make products that promote optimum health and wellbeing.
 Edge controls, for us, don’t fit into that promise.

 Why do our edges need to be ‘controlled’?
 We see it as an extension of the impossible Eurocentric beauty ideal.
 We want women to feel in control of their edges, not to be controlled by them.